odow/StochOptFormat/README.md

 resulting policy, such as expected objective values, and various quantiles.

 Be aware not to over-fit the policy to the validation data!

-In the future, we hope to start a competition for solving multistage programs.
-This competition would evaluate the performance of policies on a withheld set of test scenarios drawn from the same distribution as the validation data.

 ## FAQ